PRIMARY KEY: A PRIMARY KEY constraint is a unique identifier for a row within a database table.

 INSERT INTO Customer5 values ('-3','Gonzales','Lynn')

-A NOT NULL constraint enforces that the column will not accept null values.
+NOT NULL: A NOT NULL constraint enforces that the column will not accept null values.

 Example